Published August 6, 2020

 The campaign is reported to have generated 16 million unique visitors in just 10 months using a gamification model.
-Vodacom delivered an innovative and interactive experience by engaging their customers in this campaign where they were eligible to win a vast array of prizes by spinning a wheel of fortune on the My Vodacom App.
+Vodacom delivered an innovative and interactive experience by engaging its customers in this campaign where they were eligible to win a vast array of prizes by spinning a wheel of fortune on the MyVodacom app.

 Shake Every Day (2017)

-The campaign aimed to lighten the country’s mood and get them summer ready.
+The campaign aimed to lighten the country’s mood and get consumers summer ready.
 A concept that holds huge metaphorical value - after a cold, harsh winter, comes a warm and beautiful summer.